 To learn what user id is associated with your account:

-- Click on the lock and authenticate.
+- Click on Users & Groups in the sidebar.

 You will see your User ID in the panel that appears.

 This may be annoying from the perspective of trying to access those files on your remote Macintosh, but it is important for CCC to preserve the ownership and permissions information when backing up your data.
 If/when you want to do a restore, you could do either of the following:

 a) Attach the external drive directly to the machine that you want to restore files to — the accounts on those systems will be able to access their backed up files.